 Another possible location holding proof of the lost Inca writing system could be my home town of Sucre, Bolivia.
-When the Inca occupied the city and learned the Spaniards were coming, they hid a vast amount of their wealth in the twin hills of Sica Sica and Churuquella, which dominate the landscape at the edge of town.
+When the Inca occupied the area and learned the Spaniards were coming, they hid a vast amount of their wealth in the twin hills of Sica Sica and Churuquella, which dominate the landscape at the edge of town.
 The locals dug an extensive tunnel, taking their wealth deep into the mountain, and then concealed the entrance.
-Try as they may, the invading Europeans found nary more than an occasional gold coin or diety carving.
+Try as they may, the invading Europeans found nary more than the occasional gold coin or deity carving.

-It was enough to fuel their lust for treasure, but in the end, they went home empty-handed.
+It was enough to fuel their lust for treasure, but in the end, the interlopers went without ever finding the mother lode.

-Or perhaps is just as well guarded as the secret chamber in Machu Picchu.
+Or perhaps is just as well guarded as the secret chamber within Machu Picchu.

-Regardless, the fact that it´s well established the Inca had 2 distinct, official languages and a known writing system is a remarkable revelation after years of historical doubt.
+Regardless, the fact that it´s well established within the Quechua community the Inca had 2 distinct, official languages, and a known writing system, is a remarkable revelation after years of historical doubt.
 When I asked my husband why this had never been shared with the world at large, he reiterated, “A lot of what the Quechua know they prefer to keep secret.
 We generally don´t share much with outsiders.”

 It would appear that not everything lost was meant to be found.